Meiyazhagan: Production

 Five years after the release of '96 in 2018, C. Prem Kumar was reported to collaborate with Karthi for his upcoming directorial.
 Production would reportedly begin after the actor completed filming for Japan (2023) and 2D Entertainment, headed by Suriya and Jyothika, were reported to produce the venture.
 That July, cinematographer P. C. Sreeram confirmed the project.
 Including his inclusion, he also announced the inclusion of Govind Vasantha and Arvind Swamy.
 However, on 24 May 2024, Sreeram was revealed to have been replaced by Mahendiran Jayaraju due to reasons unknown.
 In addition to Mahendiran, editor R. Govindraj, production designer Rajeevan, art director S. Ayyappan and costume designer Subhashree Kaarthik Vijay were revealed.
 The film's official title, Meiyazhagan, was announced the same day.
+Principal photography began with an inaugural puja ceremony on 9 November 2023 in Chennai, while the first schedule commenced on 17 November 2023 in Kodambakkam.
+Filming wrapped by 24 February 2024.